West cranks up costs for Russia as war enters second month

 Associated Press

-KYIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy called on people worldwide to gather in public Thursday to show support for his embattled country as U.S. President Joe Biden and other world leaders met for talks focused on pressuring Russia to end the invasion that is entering its second month.

-“Come to your squares, your streets.
-Make yourselves visible and heard,” Zelenskyy said in English during an emotional video address late Wednesday that was recorded in the dark near the presidential offices in Kyiv.
-“Say that people matter.
-Freedom matters.
-Peace matters.
-Ukraine matters.”
+Zelenskyy urged NATO to provide Ukraine with “1% of all your planes, 1% of all your tanks” and said: “When we will have all this, it will give us, just like you, 100% security.”

+“I just want you to know — the Alliance can still prevent deaths of Ukrainians from Russian strikes, from the Russian occupation … by providing us with all the weapons we’re in need of.”

-International efforts to make Russia pay for its aggression and to contain Europe’s biggest security crisis since World War II shifted their focus to Brussels.
-The Belgian capital became a flurry of diplomatic activity as Biden and other leaders huddled for a day-long series of talks on the war’s repercussions, including the possibility of more sanctions on Russia, how to deal with soaring energy costs and the growing needs of Ukrainian refugees and the stiffening of defenses in eastern European nations alarmed about Russian aggression.
+The appeal came as international efforts to make Russia pay for its aggression and to contain Europe’s biggest security crisis since World War II shifted their focus to Brussels.
+The Belgian capital became a flurry of diplomatic activity as U.S. President Joe Biden and other leaders huddled for a day-long series of talks on the war’s repercussions, including the possibility of more sanctions on Russia, how to deal with soaring energy costs and the growing needs of Ukrainian refugees, and how to stiffen defenses in eastern European nations alarmed about Russian aggression.

-Opening an emergency summit, NATO Secretary-General Jens Stoltenberg said the alliance is “determined to continue to impose costs on Russia to bring about the end of this brutal war.”
+Opening the NATO summit, Secretary-General Jens Stoltenberg said the alliance is “determined to continue to impose costs on Russia to bring about the end of this brutal war.”

+Soon afterward, NATO countries extended Stoltenberg’s mandate by a year to allow him to continue leading the military alliance’s response to Russia’s aggression.

+Stoltenberg had been due to leave the post in September and had already been appointed as the next head of Norway’s central bank.
+The Norwegian government said on Thursday that the deputy governor will be in charge until he is free to take over.

 Russia unleashed its invasion Feb.
 24 but instead of swiftly toppling Ukraine’s government, its forces are bogged down in a grinding military campaign and its economy is laboring under punishing international sanctions.

-“This is a month now,” Zelenskyy said Thursday in an address to Sweden’s parliament, the latest of many to whom the Ukrainian leader has pleaded for help.
+“This is a month now,” Zelenskyy said Thursday in a separate address to Sweden’s parliament, the latest of many to whom the Ukrainian leader has pleaded for help.
 “We have not seen a destruction of this scale since World War II.”

 After a month of fighting, Western analysts say Ukrainian forces need stocking up again with the weapons that have helped them slow and repel Russian advances.
 Both sides claimed Thursday to have inflicted more blows.
 Ukraine’s navy said it sank a ship that had been used to resupply the Russian campaign with armored vehicles.
 Russia claimed to have taken a town, Izyum, in eastern Ukraine after heavy fighting.